Last Updated on May 16, 2022

 Most ecommerce platforms have the option to create extra fields for your products.
-That means you (or a developer if your not super technical) could create separate fields for price bracket, margin, seasonality, etc.
+That means you (or a developer if you’re not super technical) could create separate fields for price bracket, margin, seasonality, etc.

-Major downside to this approach is that you will have to enter this information for every single product.
+The major downside to this approach is that you will have to enter this information for every single product.
 Which means a lot of manual labor.

 2. Feed Rules in Google Merchant Center

-It allows you to create rules based on specific information in your product feed.
+Feed Rules allow you to create rules based on specific information in your product feed.

-That means you could for example create a rule that does the following:
+That means you could, for example, create a rule that does the following: